vazaha-nl/mastodon-api-client/README.md

 #### Calls with multiple results

 Calls that return a list of entities, will return a subclass of `\Vazaha\Mastodon\Results\Result`.
-This class is a subclass of `\Illuminate\Support\Collection` which can be accessed as a plain array.
-See https://laravel.com/docs/10.x/collections.
+This class is a subclass of `\Illuminate\Support\Collection` which can be accessed as an array.
+The collection will contain the result model(s) (implementations of `\Vazaha\Interfaces\ModelInterface`).
+The exact subclass will be type hinted and thus known to your IDE.

 ```php